 Snapshot Pro: Used to store backups of your WordPress database, so this may include any personal information that is also in your WordPress database.
 You can fully delete backups at any time.

-1.4 Plugins With 3rd-Party IntegrationsLink to chapter 4
+1.4 Plugins With 3rd-Party IntegrationsCopy chapter anchor to clipboard

 Many of our plugins have features built-in that allow for integrations with various 3rd party services.